Why All Employers Should Know their “All-In” 401(k) Fee

-Under an all-in fee approach, all administrative, recordkeeping and investment expenses are summed into a single, total amount.
+Under an all-in fee approach, all plan administration fees and investment expenses are summed into a single dollar amount.
 This approach “normalizes” the numerous fee arrangements used by 401k service providers, including compensation paid to providers from plan investments, making it easier for the sponsor to compare fees provider by provider.

 It does matter if fees are paid directly by an employer or deducted from participant accounts or paid indirectly from revenue sharing or wrap fees.
 Regardless of the compensation’s origin, it should be included in the all-in fee total.

 Learn more about “all-in” fees in this 401k fee study from Deloitte and the Investment Company Institute.